 For responsible Metal Detecting in England and Wales

-2. Adhering to the laws concerning protected sites (e.g., those defined as Scheduled Monuments or Sites of Special Scientific Interest: you can obtain details of these from the landowner/occupier, Finds Liaison Officer, Historic Environment Record or at www. magic.gov.uk).
-Take extra care when detecting near protected sites: for example, it is not always clear where the boundaries lie on the ground.
+2. Adhering to the laws concerning protected sites (e.g., those defined as Scheduled Monuments or Sites of Special Scientific Interest: you can obtain details of these from the landowner/occupier, Finds Liaison Officer or Historic Environment Record www.heritagegateway.org.uk.

 While you are metal detecting:

-7. Recording findspots as accurately as possible for all finds (i.e., to at least a one hundred metre square, using an Ordnance Survey map or hand-held Global Positioning Systems (GPS) device) whilst in the field.
+7. Recording findspots as accurately as possible for all finds (i.e., to at least a one hundred meter square, using an Ordnance Survey map or hand-held Global Positioning Systems (GPS) device) while in the field.

-After you have been metaL-detecting:
+After you have been metal-detecting:

-10. Abiding by the provisions of the Treasure Act and Treasure Act Code of Practice (www. finds.org.uk), wreck law (www.mcga.gov.uk) and export licensing (www.mla.gov.uk).
-If you need advice your local Finds Liaison Officer will be able to help you.
+10. Abiding by the provisions of the Treasure Act and Treasure Act Code of Practice (www. finds.org.uk), wreck law (www.mcga.gov.uk), and export licensing.
+If you need advice, your local Finds Liaison Officer can help you.

-Your local Finds Liaison Officer may be able to help or will be able to advise of an appropriate person.
-Reporting the find does not change your rights of discovery but will result in far more archaeological evidence to be discovered.
+Your local Finds Liaison Officer may be able to help or will be able to advise an appropriate person.
+Reporting the find does not change your rights of discovery but will result in far more archaeological evidence being discovered.

 Finding out more about archaeology:

-You can find out more about the archaeology of your own area from the Historic Environment Records maintained by local authority archaeology services (in England) and the Welsh archaeological trusts (see contact lists at www.english-heritage.org.uk/server/show/nav.1549 and www.ggat org UK/fourwelshtrusts.htm)
+You can find out more about the archaeology of your area from the Historic Environment Records maintained by local authority archaeology services (in England) and the Welsh archaeological trusts (see contact lists at www.english-heritage.org.uk/server/show/nav.1549 and www.ggat org UK/fourwelshtrusts.htm)